matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 ----------

 ### Manage your layers using Vuex
-We've already provided an example for how to utilize the `vueaflet` store for retrieving the map object.
+We've already provided an example for how to utilize the `mappKit` store for retrieving the map object.
 You can achieve the same functionality for an `<l-feature-group/>`.
-By passing the feature group component a `layer-name` prop, you are also storing this `Leaflet.featureGroup` object in the vueaflet store using the `layer-name` as the object `key`.
+By passing the feature group component a `layer-name` prop, you are also storing this `Leaflet.featureGroup` object in the mappKit store using the `layer-name` as the object `key`.
 You can access that feature group like so:
 ```
 /* layerName being the string prop passed to l-feature-group */
-this.$store.state.vueaflet.namedLayers[layerName]
+this.$store.state.mappKit.namedLayers[layerName]
 ```
 Here is a separate single file component that is part of the same example app.
 This is to showcase how these Leaflet objects can stretch across your entire app.
-This example uses a vueaflet `getter` to access and manipulate the feature group object created in `./App.vue`:
+This example uses a mappKit `getter` to access and manipulate the feature group object created in `./App.vue`:
 ```
 <template>
   <div class="mock-controls" style="margin-top: 30px;">